GoldenDream00/FU-Uber/README.md

 # Fuber - Taxi booking App UI!

 Hi!
-This is the clone to the App based Taxi booking Services like Uber using  Flutter and [Provider](https://github.com/rrousselGit/provider) as a state management in it.
+This is the clone to the App based Taxi booking Services like Uber using  Flutter as a state management in it.
 Its unstable and i wont be maintaining it.
-You can find some usefull methods inside it, some of them are used as answeres on [stackoverflow](https://stackoverflow.com/search?tab=newest&q=user:7910735%20%5Bflutter%5D) by me, releated to maps in flutter.
-You can also learn about maintaining the Complex UI on single screen and animations and there visibility using Provider.
+You can learn about maintaining the Complex UI on single screen and animations and there visibility using Provider.

 ### Some Known issues and there solutions.